GreyHak/sat_sav_parse/README.md

   - `py sav_cli.py --import-hotbar <player-state-num> <original-save-filename> <input-json-filename> <new-save-filename> [--same-time]`
   - `py sav_cli.py --change-num-inventory-slots <num-inventory-slots> <original-save-filename> <new-save-filename> [--same-time]`
   - `py sav_cli.py --restore-somersloops <original-save-filename> <new-save-filename> [--same-time]`
   - `py sav_cli.py --remember-username <player-state-num> <username-alias>`
+  - `py sav_cli.py --remember-username  <player-state-num> <username-alias>`

+if `--find-free-stuff` is used inconjunction with `sav_to_html.py` and a blank map, it will generate a map of all the locations for the specified item.

 ## sav_to_html.py